 It's difficult to beat Massachusetts Institute of Technology if you want to pursue Materials Engineering as a major.
 Students who graduate from this program report average early career wages of materials engineering and mid-career wages of $95,023.
 Cambridge, Massachusetts is an ideal area for learners who enjoy the fast-paced city life.

 MIT features a high performing women's lacrosse team.Because of its affordable price and fantastic instructional programs, Massachusetts Institute of Technology is a good investment, attaining a position of #1,185 in the nation.
-Go deeper and see just how well MIT ranks in other categories.
+Where is Massachusetts Institute of Technology really succeeding?
+Look into all of the college rankings.

 University of Wisconsin - Madison is among your top options if you're planning on studying Materials Engineering.
 Grads of the materials engineering program state that they receive average early career wages of materials engineering and mid-career wages of $104,143.
 Placed in Madison, Wisconsin, this college is a logical final choice for students who enjoy the exhilaration of a substantial city.

 With 80.0% of the professors working full time, students will get a good amount of interaction with educators.For those who would like to keep going following their undergraduate degree, University of Wisconsin - Madison has grad programs available.
-If you're considering finding out more, you can see all of University of Wisconsin - Madison's rankings here.
+In what areas is University of Wisconsin - Madison doing the best?
+Look into all the school's rankings.

 Any student pursuing a degree in Materials Engineering has to check out University of California - Los Angeles.
 University of California - Los Angeles materials engineering majors earn 8.4% more than the standard materials engineering graduate.
 University of California - Los Angeles is among the largest schools in California.